jnil02/point2ellipse_series/README.md

 ## Introduction

 Point-to-ellipse relations are normally computed with iterative methods or by directly solving the quartic latitude equation.
-Here, the first general series expansions for the point-to-ellipse relations are provided.
+In the article, the first general series expansions for the point-to-ellipse relations are provided.
 The series expansions are interesting for analysis and provide many computational possibilities.
 Here their actual implementations are provided, i.e. symbolic computations of coefficients and series up to some specified order.
-For further details, see the article.
+For mathematical details, see the article.

 ## The code